aexoden/edge/README.md

 currently can run the following routes:

 * Any% No64 (Edge+Excalbur)
-* Any% No64 (Rosa) (partial support)
+* Any% No64 (Rosa)
 * Any% NoCW
 * Paladin%

+It may occasionally get stuck in Any% NoCW runs during the glitch portion.

 ## Prerequisites

-* BizHawk (currently tested with v2.3.2)
+* BizHawk (currently tested with v2.9.1)
 * Final Fantasy IV US 1.0 (originally released as Final Fantasy II)
-* luasocket (optional: for LiveSplit integration)

-BizHawk must be configured to use LuaInterface:

-1. Within BizHawk, go to Config->Customize in the menu.
-2. Click on the Advanced tab.
-3. At the bottom, under Lua Core, choose Lua+LuaInterface.
-4. Restart BizHawk.

 ## Configuration